 Many iOS apps—including Evernote, Bear, GoodReader, Ulysses, Skype, and Overcast—work with the new Shortcuts app.
 And, you can add Zapier to Shortcuts to connect your phone to over 1,000 of the most popular online work apps.
 While Zapier doesn’t have an iOS app, it does include a Webhooks trigger.
 Combine it with Shortcuts’ Get Contents of URL actions, and you can copy anything from your iPhone or iPad and send it to your Zap.

 → New to Zapier?
 Zapier is an online automation app that connects hundreds of popular business tools, including Salesforce, Stripe, Slack, and more.
-Check Zapier’s Getting Started Guide for more info.
+Learn how to begin in our quick-start guide to using Zapier.

 If you don’t have it already, make sure your iPhone or iPad is running iOS 12 or later, and download the free Shortcuts app from the App Store.
 Then, it’s time to set up your first Zapier Shortcuts workflows.